 Accredited investors have the privilege to invest in certain assets and alternative investments that are unavailable to unaccredited investors.
-To be an accredited investor, you typically need to have a high net worth and/or high (and stable) income.
+To be considered an accredited investor, you typically need to have a high net worth and/or high (and stable) income.

 It can be a great idea to pursue investment opportunities for accredited investors if you fit the criteria.
 Many of these opportunities offer higher returns and/or greater passive income than many traditional investments that are available to all traders.

 This article will explore some of the very best investment opportunities for accredited investors.
 Keep reading to learn more about what it means to be an accredited investor, as well as seven great investment opportunities for accredited investors.

 First, what exactly is an accredited investor?
 It’s important to understand the definition of an accredited investor before you explore investment opportunities that are meant solely for accredited investors.

 An accredited investor can be either an individual or a business entity that has privileged access to trading securities.
 Due to their wealth and/or experience, these individuals or businesses don’t have the same need for regulatory disclosure filings that offer some measure of protection.

 High net-worth individuals can be accredited investors, but so can banks, brokers, insurance companies, and trusts.
 To be considered an accredited investor, it’s necessary to fulfill at least one requirement regarding net worth, asset size, income, governance, or professional investment experience.

 According to the SEC, an accredited investor must have gross (or joint) income surpassing $200,000 (or $300,000) in each of the two most recent years.
 There must also be an expectation that this income level is sustainable for the current year.

 Accredited investor status is also available to people who have a net worth (or joint net worth) greater than $1,000,000.
 It’s important to note, however, that this sum does not include their primary residence.

 What are investment opportunities for accredited investors?